-In the coming weeks and months, the world will return to varying degrees of ‘normality,’ but is the same true for various industries?
-It’s certain that different sectors will recover at different rates, with some needing more time to regroup and return to operations.
+In the coming weeks and months, the world will return to varying degrees of ‘normality.’
+But is the same true for various industries?
+It’s certain that different sectors will recover at different rates.
+No doubt, some will need more time to regroup and return to normal operations.

 For other industries, the opposite could be true.
 Certain technological fields have been experiencing unprecedented growth even in this time of isolation, and both history and current trends indicate that other industries may be set to boom in the months after COVID-19 as well.

 While many of us will remember the crash of 2008, the circumstances behind the current market crash will be unprecedented for the vast majority.
 So let’s take a look at what industry recoveries may look like after the pandemic, and explore which sectors might thrive following the return to ‘normality’.